 A graduate of Charlotte Amalie High School in 1975 and the Parsons School of Design in New York in 1979, Senator Jackson has remained active in civic organizations and in government, dedicating his life’s work to the protection of the cultural resources and heritage of the Territory.
 Following his graduation from college, Senator Jackson returned to his homeland and joined the Department of Conservation and Cultural Affairs and was recruited to the Planning Office which later became the Department of Planning and Natural Resources.
-He has served in a variety of capacities including Graphic Artist, Senior Planner, Cultural Advisor to Governor Alexander A. Farrelly, Director of the Virgin Islands State Historic Preservation Office and the Executive Director of the Virgin Islands Cultural Heritage Institute.
+He has served in a variety of capacities including graphic artist, senior planner, and cultural advisor to Governor Alexander A. Farrelly; director of the Virgin Islands State Historic Preservation Office; and the executive director of the Virgin Islands Cultural Heritage Institute.